nextflow-io/training/docs/nf_template/3_create.md

 !!! note

-    You can execute different remote GitHub branches using the revision flag (`-r`).
+    Remote GitHub branches can be executed using the revision flag (e.g., `-r dev`).

 ### The `TEMPLATE` branch

 The `TEMPLATE` branch is used by the `nf-core sync` command to integrate template changes to your pipeline.
 You should **never** modify the `TEMPLATE` branch as any changes will likely disrupt the syncing functionality.

-You will learn more about the `TEMPLATE` branch in a later section.
+You will learn more about the `TEMPLATE` branch in later sections.

 ## Template tour